theNewDynamic/oregonsadventurecoast.com/content/blog/2018-02-02-how-to-catch-your-own-dungeness-crab-meal-off-the-oregon-coast.md

 ---
 title: How to Catch Your Own Dungeness Crab Meal  Off the Oregon Coast
-date: 2018-02-02T14:51:43.000Z
+date: 2018-02-02T14:51:43.000+00:00
-description: >-
-  It may be the middle of winter, but we don't mind.
+description: It may be the middle of winter, but we don't mind.
 Whether you like to catch them yourself or just eat them, February is a perfect time to go crabbing on the Southern Oregon Coast!
 Now that commercial crab season is finally here, a fresh Dungeness crab meal is waiting for you!
 Why not be adventurous and catch this delicacy yourself in the waters of lower Coos Bay?
 tags:
 - Beaches
 - Charleston
 - Coast
 - Commercial Dungeness Crab Season
 - Coos Bay
 - crab ring
 - Dungeness Crab
 - North Bend
 - Oregon
 - Oregon Department of Fish and Wildlife
 - recreation
 categories:
 - Miscellaneous
-image: /img/02-02-18-catch-your-own-crab-mealoff.jpg
+image: "/img/02-02-18-catch-your-own-crab-mealoff.jpg"
+warning: true

 ---
 It may be the middle of winter, but we don't mind.
 Whether you like to catch them yourself or just eat them, February is a perfect time to go crabbing on the Southern Oregon Coast!
 Now that commercial crab season is finally here, a fresh Dungeness crab meal is waiting for you!
 Why not be adventurous and catch this delicacy yourself in the waters of lower Coos Bay?